reactjs/react.dev/src/content/learn/lifecycle-of-reactive-effects.md

 <Recap>

 - Components can mount, update, and unmount.
-- Each Effect has a separate lifecycle from the surrounding component.
+- Each Effect has a separate lifecycle from the surrounding Component.
 - Each Effect describes a separate synchronization process that can *start* and *stop*.
-- When you write and read Effects, think from each individual Effect's perspective (how to start and stop synchronization) rather than from the component's perspective (how it mounts, updates, or unmounts).
+- When you write and read Effects, think from each individual Effect's perspective (how to start and stop synchronization) rather than from the Component's perspective (how it mounts, updates, or unmounts).
 - Values declared inside the Component body are "reactive".
 - Reactive values should re-synchronize the Effect because they can change over time.
 - The linter verifies that all reactive values used inside the Effect are specified as dependencies.